MCProHosting/artisan-validator/readme.md

 #### Validating an Object

-**All validations are asynchronous** and return promises.
+All validations attempts return promises that are resolved to a results object.
 Although there are not any built-in asynchonous validations, you may very well want to add a custom rule that, for examples, checks to make sure a value does not already exist in the database.

 We use the `try(obj, rules)` method, which returns a promise that is always resolved to a Results object.